 California Adventure: HOLLYWOODLAND

-- Award Wieners – They offer a plant-based Philly dog, complete with dairy-free crema, and have other all-beef hot dogs that can be ordered dairy free.
+- Award Wieners – They offer a plant-based Philly dog, complete with dairy-free crema, and have other all-beef hot dogs that can be custom ordered dairy free.

 - Hollywood Lounge – This is purely a watering hole, but they use almond milk and make some fun dairy-free cocktails.